ObjectBoxPC/public-service-emotes/README.md

 All emotes are available under [Creative Commons CC0 1.0 International](https://creativecommons.org/publicdomain/zero/1.0/).
 (A copy is available in `LICENSE.txt`.)

+[Download the latest emotes here](https://github.com/philipchungtech/pse/archive/master.zip) (or use the "Clone or download" button).

 You can [join the Discord server](https://discord.gg/ju9jgPM) and use these emotes on Discord if you have Discord Nitro.
 You can also contribute new emotes.

 ## File Formats